dystaSatria/Ruby/Introduction-Ruby/The .each Iterator/readme.md

 ## Try out

 - Open the script.rb
-- Compile and run it
+- Compile and run at Ruby interpreter

 ```script.rb```